 Do you know what mampering is?

 Before I turned 16, my personal care regime was quite simple.
-Toothbrush, toothpaste, deodorant… not much else.
+Toothbrush, toothpaste, deodorant, and not much else.

-But as I grew into those teenage years, I grew conscious of my body — or at least, I wanted girls to grow conscious of my body.
+But as I grew into those teenage years, I became more conscious of my body — or at least, I wanted girls to become more conscious of my body.

 So I started put some effort into mampering – that is, man pampering.

 Hair gel for spiked tips, Clearasil for zits.
 Personal care was becoming time-consuming and fairly expensive.
 It ain’t easy bein’ clean.

 This App Makes Managing Your Finances Easy — Start Budgeting Today >>